hashicorp/terraform-provider-azurerm/website/docs/r/eventhub_namespace.html.markdown

 * `type` - (Required) The Type of Identity which should be used for this EventHub Namespace.
 At this time the only possible value is `SystemAssigned`.

+~> **Note:** Due to the limitation of the current Azure API, once an EventHub Namespace has been assigned an identity, it cannot be removed.

 ---

 A `network_rulesets` block supports the following: